Categories

 Account origination fraud and account takeover fraud are other two types of identity theft that happen whenever a person gains access to an individual’s account.
 They can use this access to make fraudulent transactions or use their personal information to create fake accounts at different places.

-ATO is much more complicated to identify as fraudsters are using legit credentials to access the accounts.
+ATO is much more complicated to identify as fraudsters are using legitimate credentials to access the accounts.
 Companies can lose millions of dollars by not prioritizing a solution for reducing fraud or identifying ATO in the initial steps.

 1. Card-not-present and Chargeback Fraud

-Card-not-Present or CNP fraud is a general term for fraudulent transactions where a cardholder doesn’t present a card in person at the time of purchase.
+Card-not-present or CNP fraud is a general term for fraudulent transactions where a cardholder doesn’t present a card in person at the time of purchase.
 CNP usually occurs through mobile payments or online, which makes it tougher to prevent and detect fraud.

 Chargebacks are a type of CNP fraud that happens when someone orders products or services and requests a chargeback from the bank instead of the merchant.
 To reduce this type of fraud, implementing an enterprise-wide strategic program is the best bet.